-- Exit: Close the Switches Window and return to the System Window.
-If there are any invalid times entered (ie greater than 23:59), NP requests corrections. - Reset: This removes all relates and all times for the currently highlighted switch. - Relate: Shows the Relate Window.
-Items marked on are operated/controlled by the switch. - Map: Displays and/or updates the Map Window.
-See section 2.8 Map Window of the Network Plus User Guide. - Verify List: Displays the Verify List.
+- Exit: Close the Switches Window and return to the System Window. - Reset: This will remove all relates and all times for the currently highlighted switch. - Relate: Shows the Relate Window.
+Items marked on will be operated/controlled by the switch. - Map: Displays and/or updates the Map Window.
+See section 2.8 for Map Window of the Network Plus User Guide. - Verify List: Displays the Verify List.
 If there is no Verify List, a requester will appear asking whether you wish to perform a verification.
-See section 2.6.5 of the Network Plus User Guide for a full description of the Verify List and its uses.
+See section 2.6.5 Verify of the Network Plus User Guide for a full description of the Verify List and its uses.

-2.5 Groups Window
+2.4 Groups Window

-The Groups Window (see Figure 4) is used for creating and editing the Groups of relates.
-The Title Bar shows the current group.
+The Groups Window (see Figure 7) is used for creating and editing the Groups of relates.
+The Title Bar will show the current group.

-This dialog allows you to setup "Groups" which are composed of a text description/message and relates.
-Groups are a method of establishing zone representations.
-A zone representation may include a message and/or a group of Relates.
-Inputs (ie. circuits and/or devices) may relate to a Group or number of Groups and thus acquire all Relates that are referenced by them.
-Inputs can also separately adopt the Group message.
-Making a change to a Group affects all inputs (circuits and devices) related to the Group.
-This is a very powerful feature that can significantly speed up the creation of medium to large size systems as well as simplify changes.
-Forethought should be placed in defining appropriate Groups.
-Up to 250 groups may be defined.
+This dialog allows you to setup "Groups" which are composed of а text description/message and relates.
+Groups are а method of establishing zone representations. Α zone representation may include a message and/or a group of Relates.
+Inputs (i.e. circuits and/or devices) may relate to a Group or number of

-Figure 4: Groups Window
+Figure 7: Groups Window